What is non-probability sampling?

-Non-probability sampling is a sampling technique in which the researcher selects samples based on the subjective judgment of the researcher rather than random selection.
+Non-probability sampling is defined as a sampling technique in which the researcher selects samples based on the subjective judgment of the researcher rather than random selection.
 It is a less stringent method.
 This sampling method depends heavily on the expertise of the researchers.
 It is carried out by observation, and researchers use it widely qualitative research.

-1. Convenience Sampling: Convenience sampling is a non-probability sampling technique where samples are selected from the population only because they are conveniently available to researcher.
-These samples are selected only because they are easy to recruit and researcher did not consider selecting sample that represents the entire population.
+Convenience sampling is a non-probability sampling technique where samples are selected from the population only because they are conveniently available to the researcher.
+Researchers choose these samples just because they are easy to recruit, and the researcher did not consider selecting a sample that represents the entire population.

-Ideally, in research, it is good to test sample that represents the population.
-But, in some research, the population is too large to test and consider the entire population.
-This is one of the reasons, why researchers rely on convenience sampling, which is the most common non-probability sampling technique, because of its speed, cost-effectiveness, and ease of availability of the sample.
+Ideally, in research, it is good to test a sample that represents the population.
+But, in some research, the population is too large to examine and consider the entire population.
+It is one of the reasons why researchers rely on convenience sampling, which is the most common non-probability sampling method, because of its speed, cost-effectiveness, and ease of availability of the sample.

-3. Quota Sampling: Hypothetically consider, a researcher wants to study the career goals of male and female employees in an organization.
-There are 500 employees in the organization.
-These 500 employees are known as population.
-In order to understand better about a population, researcher will need only a sample, not the entire population.
-Further, researcher is interested in particular strata within the population.
+Hypothetically consider, a researcher wants to study the career goals of male and female employees in an organization.
+There are 500 employees in the organization, also known as the population.
+To understand better about a population, the researcher will need only a sample, not the entire population.
+Further, the researcher is interested in particular strata within the population.
 Here is where quota sampling helps in dividing the population into strata or groups.

-4. Judgmental or Purposive Sampling: In judgmental sampling, the samples are selected based purely on researcher’s knowledge and credibility.
-In other words, researchers choose only those who he feels are a right fit (with respect to attributes and representation of a population) to participate in research study.
+In the judgmental sampling method, researchers select the samples based purely on the researcher’s knowledge and credibility.
+In other words, researchers choose only those people who they deem fit to participate in the research study.

-This is not a scientific method of sampling and the downside to this sampling technique is that the results can be influenced by the preconceived notions of a researcher can influence the results.
+Judgmental or purposive sampling is not a scientific method of sampling, and the downside to this sampling technique is that the preconceived notions of a researcher can influence the results.
 Thus, this research technique involves a high amount of ambiguity.

-5. Snowball Sampling: Snowball sampling helps researchers find sample when they are difficult to locate.
+Snowball sampling helps researchers find a sample when they are difficult to locate.
 Researchers use this technique when the sample size is small and not easily available.
 This sampling system works like the referral program.
-Once the researchers find suitable subjects, they are asked for assistance to seek similar subjects to form a considerably good size sample.
+Once the researchers find suitable subjects, he asks them for assistance to seek similar subjects to form a considerably good size sample.

-For example, this type of sampling can be used to conduct research involving a particular illness in patients or a rare disease.
-Researchers can seek help from subjects to refer other subjects suffering from the same ailment to form a subjective sample to carry out the study.
+- Researchers also use this type of sampling to conduct research involving a particular illness in patients or a rare disease.
+Researchers can seek help from subjects to refer to other subjects suffering from the same ailment to form a subjective sample to carry out the study.

 When to use non-probability sampling?

-- This type of sampling is used to indicate if a particular trait or characteristic exists in a population.
+- Use this type of sampling to indicate if a particular trait or characteristic exists in a population.

-- This sampling technique is widely used when researchers aim at conducting qualitative research, pilot studies or exploratory research.
+- Researchers widely use non-probability sampling when they aim at conducting qualitative research, pilot studies, or exploratory research.

-- Non-probability sampling is used when researchers have limited time to conduct researcher or have budget constraints.
+- Researchers use it when they have limited time to conduct research or have budget constraints.

-- Non-probability sampling is conducted to observe if a particular issue needs in-depth analysis.
+- When the researcher needs to observe whether a particular issue needs in-depth analysis, he applies this method.

 Advantages of non-probability sampling

-1. Non-probability sampling is a more conducive and practical method for researchers deploying survey in the real world.
+- Non-probability sampling is a more conducive and practical method for researchers deploying surveys in the real world.
 Although statisticians prefer probability sampling because it yields data in the form of numbers.
 However, if done correctly, non-probability sampling can yield similar if not the same quality of results.

-2. Getting responses using non-probability sampling is faster and more cost-effective as compared to probability sampling because sample is known to researcher, they are motivated to respond quickly as compared to people randomly selected as they have a high motivation level to participate.
+- Getting responses using non-probability sampling is faster and more cost-effective as compared to probability sampling because the sample is known to the researcher.
+The respondents respond quickly as compared to people randomly selected as they have a high motivation level to participate.